title

 NONE label Black/white Parlophone label with silver print Type-4:

-This 4th label have two "EMI" marks, which are white with black print (reversed).
+This 4th label has two "EMI" marks, which are white with black print (reversed).

 At some point in the mid-1970s the EMI pressing plant at Hayes (just outside London) was closed for refurbishment and EMI contracted their Pathé Marconi subsidiary in France to press LP's for a short time.
 These LP's were then put into U.K. sleeves and sold in the U.K.